istio/istio.io/content/en/docs/ops/integrations/opa/index.md

 ### OPA Policies

-To define policies, OPA relies on the [Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/).
-Rego is a declarative language that allows one to define policies in a very readable way.
+OPA policies use the domain-specific [policy language called Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).
+Rego is a declarative language designed to help policy authors express their logic in a clear and concise way.

 An example of a policy to demonstrate all the capabilities described before could be: